hyemin-han/Prior-Adjustment-BayesFactorFMRI/README.md

 # Prior-Adjustment-BayesFactorFMRI
 Adjusting prior distributions for Bayesian second-level fMRI analysis

-For further details about required software and dependencies, refer to.
+For further details about required software and dependencies, refer to and cite:<br />
+Han, H. (in press).
+BayesFactorFMRI: Implementing Bayesian second-level fMRI analysis with multiple comparison correction and Bayesian meta-analysis of fMRI images with multiprocessing. *Journal of Open Research Software*. (currently available at bioRxiv https://bit.ly/34t7555)

 # Simulation data test
 Source code and data files for the simulated data test are available in /Simulation.
 The test can be performed with "run_cycle.py".
 Required parameters can be entered on command line.
 Here are guidelines about how to enter the parameters:<br />